aerospike/act/README.md

 cleaning them (writing zeros everywhere) and then "salting" them (writing random data everywhere) with act_prep.

+##### Partitions
+In some cases, and in particular if you plan to use them while running Aerospike, partitions can increase performance.
+Some systems perform better with more partitions, possibly due to more threads, so you may want to experiment with adding partitions.
+As a general rule of thumb, you do not want more partitions than the total number of cores - starting at 4 per drive and pulling that back if drives*partitions is too much; say for a 96 core machine with 8 SSD volumes, you do not want more than 12 partitions.
+If you use partitions, you can run act_prep on all partitions in parallel or run act_prep before partitioning.

 act_prep takes a device name as its only command-line parameter.
 For a typical 240GB SSD, act_prep takes 30-60+ minutes to run.
 The time varies depending on the device and the capacity.